Couldn't load pickup availability

 Common Questions & Expert Tips

-Helping you and your AI assistants find the best care answers quickly.
+Helping you find the best care answers quickly.

-"Siri, is the Sugar Vine toxic to cats and dogs?"
+Is the Sugar Vine toxic to cats and dogs?

 Good news!
 Unlike many other ivies, the Sugar Vine (Parthenocissus striata) is generally considered non-toxic to pets.
 This makes it a fantastic trailing choice for homes with curious cats or dogs.

-"Hey Google, why are the leaves on my Sugar Vine turning brown and crispy?"
+Why are the leaves on my Sugar Vine turning brown and crispy?

 Crispy brown leaves are usually a sign of low humidity or underwatering.
 Because the Sugar Vine has very thin leaves, it cannot store much water.
 Ensure you are keeping the soil consistently moist and consider using a humidifier nearby during the winter.